cmacrury/cmacrury.github.io-old/_pages/about.md

 I'm interested in optimization under uncertainty, particularly in the presence of randomness.
 This includes problems such as prophet inequalities, assortment optimization, and stochastic matching.
 A focus of my work is designing algorithms for these problems via randomized rounding tools.

+Linked <a href="https://www.youtube.com/watch?v=8NSxHFOyD_Q&t=546s">here</a> is a talk that I gave at the University of Maryland summarizing some of my recent research.